 A Working-Class Voice for Utah’s Future

 I’m Luis Villarreal—born at the University of Utah Hospital, raised in a working-class immigrant family, and shaped by the same challenges everyday Utahns face.
 I’m not a career politician.
-I’m a regular Utah kid who grew up in union halls, public schools, community rallies, and the neighborhoods that make this state home.
+I’m a regular Utah guy who grew up in union halls, public schools, community rallies, and the neighborhoods that make this state home.
 And now, at 26, I’m running for Congress because it’s time for young people and working families to finally have a voice that can’t be ignored.

 Working-Class Roots.
 Utah Values.